Header Banner

-How To: Tone arms with a pull-up exercise
+How to Tone arms with a pull-up exercise

 Pull-ups are everyone's worst nightmare.
 Believe it or not, most people can not do a pull-up, but they should, because they work out tons of muscles.
 The "pull-up" and the "chin-up" both work the back, biceps, and forearms muscles.
 Learn this exercise the right way with Men's Health.